PHOENIXCONTACT/MORYX-Framework/docs/articles/Platform/BinaryConnection.md

 ### MessageInterpreter for Delimiter-Protocols

-For delimiter based protocols please derive from DelimiterMessageInterpreter and provide an appropriate BufferSize and ReadSize as well as the byte sequence of your delimiters.
+For delimiter based protocols derive from `DelimiterMessageInterpreter` and provide an appropriate `BufferSize` and `ReadSize` as well as the byte sequence of your delimiters.
 Since you might have more than one device it is good practice to provide a singleton instance of your protocol.
 To avoid double instantiation you should make the default constructor private.
 When selecting BufferSize and ReadSize please keep the following in mind.

 **ReadBuffer considerations:**